saimsajjid/GRIP-Hand-Gesture-Controlled-Prosthetic/README.md

 ---

 ##  Acknowledgment
-This project was built as a learning experience.Feel free to contact me.If you feel any problem in it.
+This project was built as a learning experience.
+If you run into issues or have questions about the circuit:

+1.  **Open an Issue:** Please click the "Issues" tab at the top of this repo and describe your problem.
+I check these regularly!